The Nest

 6. Attend the Hearing

-In certain states, a hearing may not be necessary.
-However, if required, it is essential to have a well-documented argument and any vital paperwork prepared for presentation.
+In certain states, a hearing may be optional.
+However, if needed, it is essential to have a well-documented argument and any vital paperwork prepared for presentation.
 If the evidence is compelling, the court may delete the eviction from your record.

 7. Check the Court Record

 After the court grants an expungement, you can ask the court clerk when the eviction will no longer be visible to the public.
-Regularly monitoring your public record is essential to confirm the removal.
+Please keep monitoring your public record regularly to confirm the removal.
 You can use dedicated tools like Information.com for that.
 The tenant screening service no longer publishes it.

 8. Send Copies to Tenant Screening Companies

-Once an eviction expunges, tenant screening companies cannot report it.
-Therefore, we recommend sending copies of the expungement document to your local tenant screening agencies to ensure they immediately cease saying it.
+Once an eviction is expunged, tenant screening companies cannot report it.
+So, we recommend sending copies of the expungement document to your local tenant screening agencies to ensure they stop saying it immediately.

 What is the typical timeframe for expunging an eviction record?